genixpro/reliascript/README.md

 const value = io.readUserInput(); // Value is now constrained only by {type: string}

 const shortValue: ShortString;
-shortValue = value; // This will lead to a compiler error, because value does not have the length constraint imposed on it.
+shortValue = value; // This will lead to a compiler error, because value does not have the length pattern imposed on it.
 Instead do the following:

 shortValue = value constrained by ShortString; // This will trigger runtime data validation.
-If value does not meet the constraints imposed upon it by ShortString, then an exception is raised.
+If value does not meet the patterns imposed upon it by ShortString, then an exception is raised.
 ```

 You can also constrain values in place, without having to declare a whole new value.